parkercarrus/recsystemdraft/README.md

 Initializes local web page

 **import logic**
 This custom module contains all of the thinking/machine learning/recommendation system logic.
+Basically, when you import logic, it computes the similarity matrix between all of the customers in the dataset.
+When you call logic.get() it calls predict() which takes the top 'n' most similar users and checks what products they've purchased most recently.

 **logic.get**
 This returns a list of all customer data, which includes product recommendations.